complete-dope/fin-models/posts/balance_sheet.md

 Accounting standards prohibits offsetting assets and liabilities.
 So we need to specify the earnings from asset in the assets section and liabilities in liabilities section.

+## Basics of accounting
+Accural vs cash method of accounting

+**Cash-method**    : Money gets registered in books, only when the money from the client is received or paid.
+**Accural-method** : Money is registered when goods / deliveries are done or project milestones are reached. (this may not be the same as match with the cash received deadline).
+Not when order is received.

 ## ASSETS